Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Origins of the Diode Effect and Magnetic Anomalies

-The vortices induce a phase difference in the junctions, through vortex currents and vortex fields, each dependent on the vortex core's proximity to the junction and the junction's geometry~\cite{Krasnov,Clem}.
-For thick superconductor vortex currents circulating around the core decay with a characteristic length $\lambda$ known as the London penetration length.
+The presence of an Abrikosov vortex can induce a phase difference in the junctions, through vortex currents and vortex fields, each dependent on the vortex core's proximity to the junction and the junction's geometry~\cite{Krasnov,Clem}.
+For thick superconductors vortex currents circulating around the core decay with a characteristic length $\lambda$ known as the London penetration length.
 In contrast, for a thin superconducting film $d\ll \lambda$, where $d$ is the thickness of the superconductor in the $\hat{z}$-direction, the characteristic length is given by the Pearl length $\lambda_P=\lambda^2/d$.
 When the vortex distance from the junction is comparable to the Pearl length, these currents cause a phase difference

 across the junction.
-Here, $(x_v,y_v)$ denotes the position of the vortex in the lead, and $V=+(-)1$ means the vorticity (antivortex).
+Here, $(x_v,y_v)$ denotes the position of the vortex in the lead, and $V=+1$ ($V=-1$) corresponds to a vortex (antivortex).
 In contrast, when the vortex distance from the junction is larger than the Pearl length, the vortex current effects on the junction may be negligible.
 However, the vortex may have a long-range influence on the junction due to its stray magnetic fields~\cite{PhysRevB.100.174511}.
 These fields induce an effective magnetic flux within the junction, opposing the vortex's polarity.
 Due to flux-focusing effects in the junction region, this field can be significant, leading to a shift in the Fraunhofer pattern.
 Although the long-range vortex field and the short-range vortex circulating current are distinct effects, they can lead to a similar phase difference across the junction~\cite{PhysRevB.100.174511}.
 In the presence of a vortex, we obtain the magnetic interference pattern, i.e., the Fraunhofer pattern, as